 Anything that contains refined flour isn’t the best for you.
 More likely than not, a given high-gluten food offers lots in terms of calories, and little in terms of nutrients.

-Beware, though, as many gluten-free foods are also unhealthy.
-In some cases these foods are even more highly processed than their gluten-containing counterparts.
+Beware, though, as many gluten-free foods are also unhealthy and in some cases even more highly processed than their gluten-containing counterparts.